russdill/lwip-nat/README.md

 The information is then passed on to the prerouting hook and then the packet is returned to ip4_input.

-Reassembly is necessary for DNAT because only the first fragment contains the protocol headers.
+Reassembly is necessary for SNAT because only the first fragment contains the protocol headers.
 Normally lwIP does not reassemble packets unless there are to be delivered locally.

-DNAT can be configured in three different ways:
+SNAT can be configured in three different ways:

 * Source Interface - All packets forwarded outbound from the source interface network have their source address rewritten to match the outbound interface.